gitgoggles/bicep-deploy-example-db-auth/README.md

 Create entra group, e.g. sql-administrators, and put yourself in it.
 Provide the group display name and id to the bicep params.
 I've done it via repo env vars.
 These are identifiers, not secrets.

 ## prepare db
+The following permissions are for automatic runtime migrations, which isn't advisable for production.
 Once deployed, connect to the db and run these queries to allow the app service to talk to the db.
 The square brackets are needed to avoid parsing issues.
  ```sql
    CREATE USER [app-service-name]
    FROM EXTERNAL PROVIDER;